datacamp-content-public/courses-machine-translation-and-understanding-text-in-python-thushan-ganegedara/slides/chapter_1_e493fe72b09a643d6cc7f8e7b6c447bb.md

 `@script`
-Now you know what word vectors are at a high level.
+Now you know what word vectors capture.
 But why do we need such powerful representations of words?

-Can't we just use a naive representation?
+Why not use a naive representation?

-For example, let us represent the words cat and dog as,

-cat = (3, 1, 20)
-dog = (4, 15, 7)
-where each number corresponds to the index of each letter in the word, such as 3 for the third letter c, 1 for the first letter a, and so on.
+For example, let us represent the words cat, dog and volcano as follows, where each number corresponds to the alphabetical index of each letter in the word, such as 3 for the third letter c, 1 for the first letter a, and so on.

-Of course we can use this representation!
-But this representation does not help computers to infer additional information given the data.
+This representation does not help computers to infer additional information given the data.

-Now think about the following representation, where the words cat, dog and volcano are represented as vectors of real numbers, and the word cat is positioned very close to the word dog.
+Now think about the following representation, where the words cat, dog and volcano are represented with word vectors.

-This allows the computer to understand the concept or semantics of the word "cat".
-In other words, now the computer knows, cat is very similar to a dog but very different from a volcano.
+This allows the computer to understand the concepts or semantics of the words.
+Now the computer knows, cat is very similar to a dog but very different from a volcano.

-As you can imagine, such a representation is very powerful and enables us to solve very complex NLP problems like machine translation much more effectively.
-This is because the behavior of the ML models will be tightly coupled with the meanings of the words it is looking at.
-For example, when the model is looking at similar words, the ML model will only experience a slight change in the input, whereas if it sees two unrelated words, the model will perceive a larger change.
+Such a representation is very powerful and enables us to solve very complex NLP problems much more effectively.
+This is because the behaviour of the machine learning model will be tightly coupled with the meanings of the words.
+For example, when the model is looking at similar words, the model will experience only a slight change in the input, and vice-versa.

 We now know the general concept behind word vectors and why they are important.
 Now let us see how word vectors can be derived.